 ‘The New Think,’ which officially debuts this week, features a variety of television, streaming, radio, print and social media ads – including some highlighting research and academic accomplishments from all the colleges.

-‘The New Think’ includes bold and vibrant imagery, like this billboard on N. Washington St. in Spokane near W. Boone Ave., that promote Eastern’s many attributes to prospective students, alumni and donors.
+‘The New Think’ includes bold and vibrant imagery, like these billboards in Spokane, that promote Eastern’s many attributes to prospective students, alumni and donors.

 The concept is a collaboration between University Relations and their advertising partners at Chapter & Verse in Spokane.
 Plans to launch the campaign in 2020 were sidelined until now, one of many interruptions during the pandemic.

 “Welcome to The New Think” 60-second Spot for TV and streaming services like HULU and ESPN+

 “We’re excited to get ‘The New Think’ out there in front of our community to remind them Eastern is here to meet the needs of our evolving world through innovation and excellence,” says Sam Buzby ’07, EWU director of marketing.

 The campaign utilizes a strategic investment of funds from university leadership to reestablish and fine-tune Eastern’s image, expressing the role the university plays in powering the region’s workforce and discovering new ways to solve old problems.
 Drawing inspiration from the “eXp” movement on campus, the spots showcase Eastern’s strength as a multidisciplinary university that collaborates with governments, businesses, nonprofits and other leading organizations to develop skills that position EWU graduates to succeed today and into the future.